RyanVNgo/RyanVNgo.github.io/index.md

 Check out some of the stuff I've built [here]({{ site.github }}), or feel free to get in touch using the links below (email preferred).

-### Some other stuff

-A software developer that makes simple, fast, functional software.

-Undergraduate at San Diego State University.

-Check out some of the stuff I've built [here]({{ site.github }}), or feel free to get in touch using the links below (email preferred).

-### Some other stuff

-A software developer that makes simple, fast, functional software.

-Undergraduate at San Diego State University.

-Check out some of the stuff I've built [here]({{ site.github }}), or feel free to get in touch using the links below (email preferred).

-### Some other stuff

-A software developer that makes simple, fast, functional software.

-Undergraduate at San Diego State University.

-Check out some of the stuff I've built [here]({{ site.github }}), or feel free to get in touch using the links below (email preferred).

-### Some other stuff

-A software developer that makes simple, fast, functional software.

-Undergraduate at San Diego State University.

-Check out some of the stuff I've built [here]({{ site.github }}), or feel free to get in touch using the links below (email preferred).